gaehlerm/SoftwareEngineering/README.md

 ## The Domain Model

 A model is a simplification of something real.
-A computer game for instance is always a model.
+A computer game for instance is always a model of some kind of reality.
 Interesstingly enough, a computer game does not necessarily become better if the model is more accurate.
 But rather if the model is more focused to make a point.
 If it emphasizes the core domain of what the game is all about, while leaving away unnecessary details.

 When writing code, we implement a model of the reality.
-One that resembles most accurately the problem we try to solve.
+A model that resembles most accurately the problem we try to solve.
 Not one that is the closest to reality.
 The model has to cover the domain of interest.
 The field that you are working on.
 The model has to simplify the domain that you are working on to the bare minimum what you need to fulfill your programming task.

 The domain-model is a high-level concept which has to be described.
 This can be done in several different ways.
 The most obvious description are UML diagrams.
 These are commonly used to show the relationship between different classes.
 However, UML diagrams are not always the ideal choice for describing code.
 UML has several deficiencies.

 ### Documentation and planning

-First, it supports only a somewhat limited amount of interactions between classes or class instances.
+First, UML diagramms support only a somewhat limited amount of interactions between classes or class instances.
 There are frequently better ways to describe code than a class diagram.
 Maybe a piece of text will do, or a diagram that shows the temporal dependency of some process.
 It does not really matter how you represent the domain-model, as long as you understand it.

 Second, one should always consider that UML diagrams should remain small.
 There are development teams that printed out their whole code base as a UML diagram, but this is pretty useless.
 There are way too many objects with interactions between each other as if this graph could be useful.
 There were attempts to create a UML like programming language and they all failed for a reason.
 Graphical programming simply isn’t any better than textual programming.
 Furthermore, a lot of information will get lost during the creation of the diagram.
 UML is not a complete programming language and it will never be.
 Keep UML diagrams small.